Bristol Moving Costs: What Affects Time and Pricing

 Example 5: Large flat into a managed block with a booked loading bay

-The origin has stairs and bulky items that need partial dismantling.
+The origin has stairs and bulkier items that need partial dismantling.
 The destination requires a specific loading-bay slot and lift key.
 Any overrun causes waits or rebooking, pushing the move into a longer window and raising cost.

 How to keep the move efficient